Button

 This section provides more details on devicetree configuration.

-Here is a minimal devicetree fragment which supports this sample, containing both an sw0 and an led0 alias.
+Here is a minimal devicetree fragment which supports this sample, containing both an sw0 and an led0 alias:

 / {